 Chinese Water Chestnut (Eleocharis dulcis) another extremely productive perennial vegetable.
 Excellent permaculture vegetable which provides large amounts of straw.
 Easily grown in buckets, ponds, containers etc throughout most of Australia.
 Very beautiful and ornamental looking as well as producing a lot of food. $2 per small corm or small plant

 Chinese Artichoke (Stachys affinis) extremely rare and sought after perennial root vegetable.
 Tubers form into a fascinating spiral sea shell shape and are a shiny pearl colour.
 Crunchy and delicately sweet, eaten raw or cooked.
 Eat the large tubers and replant smaller ones.
 Best grown in containers as it may spread aggressively.
-For sale normally late winter but sometimes other times too $3 per tuber - not in 2017 due to crop failure
+For sale normally late winter but occasionally other times too $3 per tuber - not in 2017 due to crop failure

-Duck Potato (Saggitaria sp) also known as arrowhead, wapato, swan potato and a host of other names.
+Duck Potato (Saggitaria hybrid) also known as arrowhead, wapato, swan potato and a host of other names.
 It is an attractive edible aquatic perennial vegetable similar to water chestnuts but better suited to cooler climates.
 This particular one does not flower which means that is poses no weed threat $3 per small tuber or plant - SOLD OUT FOR NOW

 Skirret (Sium sisarum) very rare, endangered and ancient perennial root crop which is very simple to grow.
 Sweet roots taste like a delicious sweet potato or parsnip.
 Used in any dish that calls for potato, carrot or parsnip.
 The celery tasting leaves can be added to salads but it is the sweet roots that are the main crop here.
 This is the most delicious roasted vegetable ever.
 Flowers attract many beneficial insects to your garden $5 per small offset SOLD OUT BACK SOON